ably/spaces/README.md

 ### Space membership

-A space is the virtual area of an application you want to monitor, such as a web page, or slideshow.
+A space is the virtual collaborative area of an application you want to monitor.
+A space can be anything from a web page, a sheet within a spreadsheet, an individual slide in a slideshow, or the slideshow itself.
 Create a space and subscribe to events for when clients enter and leave it.
 Space membership is used to build avatar stacks and display which members are online within a space.

 ```ts
 // Create a new space